ICRAR/daliuge/docs/installing.rst

 Requirements
 -------------

-The DFMS framework requires no packages apart from those listed in its setup.py file, which are automatically retrieved when running it.
-The spead2 library (one of the dfms' requirements) however requires a number of libraries installed on the system:
+The DFMS framework requires no packages apart from those listed in its ``setup.py`` file, which are automatically retrieved when running it.
+The spead2 library (one of the dfms' optional requirements) however requires a number of libraries installed on the system:

 * boost-python